python3statement/pycon-2017/proposal.md

 Python 3 has been around for more than eight years, and much of the Python ecosystem is now available both on Python 2 and Python 3, often using a single code base.
-There comes a time in the life of such libraries when the authors consider stopping support for Python 2 in a new major version.
+Nonetheless, this compatibility comes at a development cost and some library authors are considering ending support for Python 2 in newer versions.

-While it may seem simple to cease support for Python 2 – if you did not want wreak havoc for users who wish to stay on Python 2 – you just made your life much more difficult.
-Put simply, up until recently it was not possible to tag a release as Python 3 only, today it is possible.
+While it may seem simple to cease support for Python 2, the challenge is not in ending support, but doing so in a way that does not wreak havoc for users who stay on Python 2.
+And that is not only a communications problem, but a technical one.
+Why?
+Put simply, up until recently, it was impossible to tag a release as Python 3 only; today it is possible.

-Like any maintainer of a widely used library, we want to ensure that users still using Python 2 can still have a functioning library, even after development proceeds in a way that does not support Python 2.
+Like any maintainer of a widely used library, we want to ensure that users continue to use Python 2 continue to have functioning libraries, even after development proceeds in a way that does not support Python 2.
 One way to ensure that is to allow easy installation of older versions; another way is to have a parallel "Long Term Support" variant that a different community of developers